TNolan01/player_track/README.md

 Players highlighted in <span style="color:#26A916; font-weight:bold">Green</span> have the best attendance record, players with attendance percentage in the range of 51 to 80% are highlighted in <span style="color:#FFFF22; font-weight:bold">Yellow</span>.
 Players with attendance percentage in the range of 11 to 50% aare not highlighted in <span style="color:#FFA500; font-weight:bold">Amber</span>.
 Players with a 10% or less attendance percentage are colored with <span style="color:#FF0000; font-weight:bold">Red</span>.

 - The Player Dashboard also has button for 'Squad Attendance List'.
 This displays a list of all the players in order of training attendance percentage from highest to lowest.
+(There are two buttons on the Player Dashboard labelled 'Squad Attendance List')
 <br>
 <br>
 <p align="center" width="100%">